How do I open a bank account? Do I need to wait until I have my work permit?

 As of 24th September 2018, the conversion of Foreign Drivers Licence to Malaysian Driving Licence had been suspended and this applies to both Automatic and Manual Conversion.
 This will however not affect those who are Diplomatic Pass holders and Singapore driving licence holders (Malaysians who convert their driving licences to obtain Singapore driving licence).

 You will need to hold an International Driving Permit together with your respective country’s driving licence to drive in Malaysia.
 The International Driving Permit has to be applied for in your home country.

 If you do not hold an International Driving Permit, you will need to apply for a Malaysian Driving Licence via authorized driving schools based on existing procedures.

 Will I need to pay the realtor a service fee for helping me find a home?

-In the event a realtor need to co-broke on the property with another realtor, he/she may request a home-finding fee/commission from the tenant.
-However, this is not common practice.
-Our carefully selected panel of realtors take commission from the landlord only and not from the tenant.
+In the event a realtor is needed to co-broke on the property with another realtor, he/she may request a home-finding fee/commission from the tenant.
+However, this is not a common practice.
+Our carefully selected panel of realtors takes a commission from the landlord only and not from the tenant.

 Why do I need to use a panel realtor?
 Can’t I appoint one myself?